devcarlosmolero/mxtp/README.md

 * **Trim**: Remove leading and trailing silence from audio tracks.
 * **Normalize**: Adjust track volumes for consistent playback.
-* **Reorganize**: Distribute tracks between Side A and Side B, optimizing cassette usage and renaming files with side prefixes.
+* **Reorganize**: Distribute tracks between Side A and Side B, optimizing cassette usage, renaming files with side prefixes to preserve a predictable track order across different playback devices, and generating silence tracks to prevent the next track from bleeding into the opposite side when playback reaches the tape end.

 ## Installation